Winkelkatze/ledmatrix/README.md

 ## Using the driver
 Once micropython is built with the module and flashed onto a controller, you can use it to display things on your LED matrix.
 ### Connecting the matrix to the ESP
 I won't give you a step-by-step guide to connect the matrix!
 There are plenty on the internet already.
 All input pins of the matrix need to be connected to the ESP.
 Usually a level shifter is required since the ESP runs on 3.3V and the matrix inputs are 5V.
 Depending on the power supply and your display it may work without, but no guarantees!
 You can use any GPIOs of the ESP in any order.
-Just be careful not to block any IO you want use otherwise.
+Just be careful not to block any IOs you want use otherwise.
 Don't worry too much about the wire layout, but be aware that the frequencies are quite high.
 So avoid unnecessary long wires.
 You will also need an external power source for the display if you want to run it at a high brightness since it can draw much more power than a typical USB can supply.

 ### Initializing the driver